klimcio/klimcio/README.md

-# Hi, my name is Mariusz Klimek and I'm a .NET Developer 👋
+# Hi, my name is Mariusz Klimek, and I'm a Full Stack Developer 👋

 <!--
 **klimcio/klimcio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.